mttgll/ALE/README.md

 * ### ALE only parses ACT logs.
 It does not create ACT logs.

-* ### ACT logs do not capture Auto-Translate messages.
-They will show as empty messages in the ACT log, and will show as empty messages when parsing them with this tool.
+* ### ACT logs do not capture [Auto-Translate words](https://ffxiv.fandom.com/wiki/Auto-translator).
+They will not show up in the ACT log, and will therefore not show up when parsing them with this tool.
+However, the rest of the message will still be saved in the ACT log, and therefore parsed in this tool.

 * ### I recommend to also use screenshots, video recording, and/or manually copying and pasting chat logs in addition to using this tool for backing up chat logs.